pingcap/docs/br/backup-and-restore-tool.md

 Here, the parameters of `--start`  and `--end` are decoded using the method specified by `--format` before being sent to TiKV.
 Currently, the following methods are available:

 - "raw": The input string is directly encoded as a key in binary format.
 - "hex": The default encoding method.
-The input string is seen as a hexadecimal number.
+The input string is treated as a hexadecimal number.
 - "escape": First escape the input string, and then encode it into binary format.

 ## Restore cluster data